-Pakistan's Imran Khan sees projected lead after just 10-15 percent votes counted
+Four Pakistan TV channels put Imran Khan ahead in polls amid rigging complaints

 Early projections from four local TV channels all put Khan’s party ahead, estimating it would win between 94 and 102 of 272 elected seats available, while Sharif’s outgoing ruling party was estimated at between 40 and 58.
 However, those projections were based on only about 10-15 percent of votes counted.

-A spokeswoman for Sharif’s party said there were already “serious reservations” about the vote count after reports that soldiers stationed in polling stations had thrown out political parties’ monitors during the tabulations.
+A spokeswoman for Sharif’s party, the Pakistan Muslim League-Nawaz (PML-N), said there were already “serious reservations” about the vote count after reports soldiers stationed in polling stations had thrown out political parties’ monitors during the tabulations.

-Khan’s party spokesman, Fawad Chaudhry, showed confidence even before the counting was finished, saying in a tweet “Congratulations to the nation on a new Pakistani Prime Minister Imran Khan.”
+Khan’s party spokesman, Fawad Chaudhry, showed confidence as the early projections were broadcast, saying in a tweet “Congratulations to the nation on a new Pakistan!
+Prime Minister Imran Khan.”

-The eventual outcome could lead to a weak coalition government at a time when Pakistan urgently needs to address a foreign currency crisis and may need to go to the International Monetary Fund (IMF) for a second bailout in five years.

-About 106 million people were registered to vote in polls that closed at 6 p.m (1300 GMT).

 The election will be only the second civilian transfer of power in Pakistan’s 71-year history.

-But campaigning has been plagued by allegations the powerful armed forces have been trying to tilt the race in Khan’s favor after falling out with the outgoing ruling party of Sharif, who was jailed on corruption charges this month.
+But campaigning has been plagued for months by allegations the powerful armed forces have been trying to tilt the race in Khan’s favor after falling out with the outgoing ruling party of Sharif, who was jailed on corruption charges this month.

-Sharif’s party had called for voting to be extended by an hour, saying people were still lining up and could be turned away without casting ballots, but election officials denied the request.

 Pakistan election: tmsnrt.rs/2LMxD5b